11 ways to manage running processes with the Task Manager in Windows 10

 1. How to add or remove data columns in Task Manager's Processes tab

 In the Processes tab, you get information on every app, background process, and Windows process currently running on your computer.
-This data is structured and displayed in columns that you can click or tap, and drag to reorder.
+This data is structured and displayed in columns.
+Click or tap on a column's header, and drag it to reorder the columns in the order you prefer.
 You can pick and choose the information shown in the Processes tab by adding and removing columns.
 Right-click or press-and-hold on an existing column's header and select which of the fourteen optional columns are displayed in the Processes tab of the Task Manager.
 Keep in mind that the Name column is the only column that you cannot hide.

 To ensure that the columns you select provide you with relevant data, here is a run-down of what they have to offer:

 - Type - Displays whether the process is an app, a background process, or a Windows process.
 If "Group by type" is selected, this column becomes redundant